bopopescu/apps/README.md

 2. Many modules provided are compiled against some libraries carried by Anaconda, so you must load one of the Anaconda Python module first.

    If you are mainly using Python 2, use "anaconda/2".
-Module "anaconda/3" provides Python 3 only.
-Both provide both Python 2 and 3, but the default version is different.
+Both provide both Python 2 and 3, but the default versions are different.
 Specific versions can be accessed through "python2" and "python3", respectively.

    Say you want to use Python 2, add the following line to your .bashrc file:
    ```